KiiChain/kiichain-docs/kii-ambassadors.md

 Members who don’t meet the standards may be removed from the program to make room for new voices.

-This program will evolve over time with new challenges, perks and surprises.
+This program will evolve over time with new challenges, perks, and surprises.
 Stay active, stay curious, and keep pushing KiiChain to new frontiers.